feedhenry-staff/rhmap-stats/readme.md

 Red Hat mobile consulting team has a pre-built docker-compose file which automatically install the requirements.

 # Performance
 The module is built with performance in mind.
-It uses UDP as underlying protocol and optional callbacks.
-The purpose is to keep the impact on system resource as minimum as possible.
+It uses UDP as underlying protocol and optional callbacks to keep the impact on system resource as minimum as possible.

 # Installation
 The module is merely a node.js npm package.